guoyu07/SkyscannerVigilantBundle/README.md

 ## Documentation

 Simply run `bin/console skyscanner:vigilant:live_prices --help` to get it running.

-E.g: `bin/console skyscanner:vigilant:live_prices --from=GRU-sky --to=FRA-sky --departure=2016-10-01 --arrival=2016-11-01 --country=BR --currency=BRL --locale=pt-BR`.
+Example:`bin/console skyscanner:vigilant:live_prices --from=GRU-sky --to=FRA-sky --departure=2016-10-01 --arrival=2016-11-01 --country=BR --currency=BRL --locale=pt-BR`.

-*You might want to put it in your crontab as well (and go grab a beer)!*
+You might want to put it in your crontab as well. (*and go grab a beer!*)

 ## Support